Astha4800/css_wavy_text_animations_effects/README.md

-This is a sample repo for git learning purpose
+This is a sample repo for git learning purpose nad also showing css wavy animation effect.